Lab 8: Geospatial visualizations

 Some of you may have wondered why we needed to use {#key} at all.
 We could have gotten the exact same result by adding mapViewChanged as a dummy parameter in getCoords(), i.e. pass it as an argument to the function even though the function does not use it in any way.
 We just use {#key} because it makes our intent more clear, while the dummy parameter approach is more of a hack and could make it look like our code has a bug, rather than this being intentional.
 It also means it could break in the future if Svelte becomes smarter about detecting dependencies.

 Marking the station position is nice, but doesn’t tell a very interesting story.
-What patterns could we uncover if we set the size of the circles according to the amount of traffic at each station?
+What patterns could we uncover if we set the size of the circles according to the amount of demand, i.e. arrivals and departures, or traffic, at each station?

 • ride_id: A unique id of the ride